isc-projects/stork/doc/user/overview.rst

 The server token is a secret and must be protected.
 It is recommended to use it only in the secure environments.
 If it is compromised, the administrator can revoke it in the server UI.
 See the :ref:`secure-server-agent` for more details.

+Stork agent is responsible for exchange the data between the Stork server and the Kea (connection no. 11. on the diagram) and BIND 9 (connections no. 7 and 9 on the diagram) daemons.
+The agent and the daemons are running on the same machine, so the communication is local.
+However, it still can be secured.

+Kea Control Agent supports Basic Auth to authenticate the clients of its REST API - the control channel used by the Stork agent.
+This solution may be enabled to protect the Kea CA from unauthorized access.
+If it is enabled, the Stork agent must be configured with the username and password to authenticate itself to the Kea CA. It is recommended to limit the access to this file only to the Stork agent user.
+Kea Control Agent may be configured to serve the REST API over the HTTPS protocol.
+Is is strongly recommended to enable it if the Basic Auth is configured or if the Kea CA listens on the non-localhost interfaces.
+Additionally, the Kea CA may be configured to require the client certificate to authenticate the clients.
+The Stork agent supports the mutual TLS authentication partially.
+If it recognizes the Kea CA requires the client certificate, it attaches its GRPC client certificate (the certificate that was obtained during the agent registration) to the request.
+This certificate doesn't pass the client certificate verification by the Kea CA. It means that the Kea CA must be configured to not verify the client certificate.

+Connection to BIND 9 utilizes two protocols: RNDC (control channel, connection no. 9 on the diagram) and HTTP ( statistics channel, connection no. 7 on the diagram).
+The RNDC protocol may be secured by using the RNDC keys.
+It is especially recommended if the BIND 9 daemon listens on the non-localhost interfaces.
+The Stork agent retries the RNDC key from the BIND 9 configuration file.
+The agent must have the necessary permissions to read this file and use the ``rndc`` and ``named-checkconf`` commands.
+The statistics channel is served over the HTTP protocol and may be secured by the SSL/TLS certificate.

+The Stork agent may acts as a Prometheus exporter for the Kea and BIND 9 statistics.
+The Prometheus server scrapes the metrics from the agent over the HTTP protocol (connection no. 6 on the diagram).
+This connection is unsecure and doesn't support TLS.
+The metrics channel is expected to not be exposed to the public network.
+It is recommended to configure the firewall to limit the access to the metrics endpoint to the Prometheus server only.

+The Stork server supports hooks that may be loaded to provide new authentication methods.
+If the authentication methods uses a dedicated authentication service, it is recommended to secure the connection to this service with the SSL/TLS certificate if the service and hook supports it.
+Especially, the LDAP hook may be configured to use the SSL/TLS (LDAPS) protocol.